 About Verteuil Castle

-During the Hundred Years’ War (1337–1453) the château was occupied several times by the English.
+During the Hundred Years’ War Verteuil Castle was occupied several times by the English.
 It was demolished in 1442, but was soon rebuilt using the original stones.
 In the religious wars of 16th and 17th centuries the château was a base for Huguenot forces, and in 1650 it was partly demolished by royal troops.

-During World War II (1939–45) the château housed French troops and refugees from Alsace-Lorraine in 1940 and for several months it was partially occupied by some German units.
-In 1944 some members of the maquis were hidden there.
+During World War Two the château housed French troops and refugees from Alsace-Lorraine in 1940 and for several months it was partially occupied by some German units.
+In 1944 some members of the maquis, guerrilla Resistance fighters, were hidden there.